Anders-Lunde/Colocalization_Object_Counter/README.md

 ![alt text](https://github.com/Anders-Lunde/Colocalization_Object_Counter/blob/master/Colocalization%20Object%20Counter%20menu.png "Colocalization Object Counter menu")

+## Version log:

+1.2.0:
+Made the plugin macro recordable and controllable.

+1.1.2:
+Bug fix

+1.1.1:
+Bug fix

+1.1.0:
+Added "inclusion region" feature, to allow areas outside a given region to be ignored.

 ## Introduction:

 Tools and methods that employ fully automatic colocalization analysis have the benefit of providing reproducibility and speed, albeit sometimes at the cost of accuracy.
 A major reason for lowered accuracy is that full automation of segmentation and object identification is a notoriously difficult problem to solve, especially for complex objects such as neurons 15,16.
 To address the need for a high-throughput OBCA workflow that does not rely exclusively on fallible automated algorithms and that leverages human visual processing capacity, we have developed a set of tools for semi-automatic OBCA that combines automation for speed with visual/manual verification for accuracy.
 The tools we present use image binarization and other operations to extract and visualize meaningful colocalization signals, but ultimate quantification is based on a centroid-like approach in which objects are defined by a single point.
 We emphasize the utility of visual verification and correction of automatic centroid placement, without the need to perform time consuming corrections to object delineations for quantification.